-Intertek offers welder training to British, European and American welding qualification codes.
+Intertek offers writing of welding procedures and welder training to British, European and American welding qualification codes.

 Our welding specialists provide welder training and certify welders to national and international welder qualification codes.
 We can help your staff develop the welding skills you require for your company, enabling you to enter new markets or bid for welding work requiring specific coding.
 Intertek supports firms in industry sectors such as construction, fabrication, automotive, rail, and power generation.

 Welder training can be provided at your workplace or at our UK-based facility.
 Our welding specialists have extensive experience training to all of the major welder qualification codes, and they hold CSWIP (Certificate Scheme for Welding Inspection Personnel) and EWS (European Welding Specialist) qualifications.

 - BS EN ISO 9606 part 1 – 5

 - BS EN ISO 15614 parts 1 – 14

 This international standard specifies the requirements for the qualification of welders for fusion welding of most metals.
 It provides a set of rules for the qualification of welders regardless of the type of product or industry.
 The welding processes referred to in this standard include those fusion welding processes which are designated as manual or partly mechanised welding and the qualification covers all types of welded joints.

 BS EN 287

 This European standard defines the qualification testing of welders for the fusion welding of steels.
 BS EN 287 will be replaced by EN ISO 9606 part 1 in October 2015.